katilp/genapp/README.md

 Check in http://localhost:3000/ and stop the container with `docker stop genapp`.

-If you do not like my shoe, another image can be passed to the container from a local image `files/shoe.jpg` (I could have named that differently...) with
+If you do not like my shoe or the image that ended to your container, another image can be passed to the container by mounting a local `files/shoe.jpg` (I could have named that differently...) with

 ```
 docker run -d --rm -v $PWD/files:/usr/src/app/public/images -p 3000:3000 --name genapp genapp